-I started making this hot beverage regularly with the arrival of the cooler weather, inspired by the turmeric milk posted over at the beautiful Journey Kitchen.
+I started making this hot beverage regularly with the arrival of the cooler weather.
 Similar to a hot chocolate (milk + cocoa powder + sweetener + heat = bam!), there’s nothing complicated or confusing about making it.

 It’s hot and soothing – pure comfort when paired with a big wooly blanket and some streaming TV on my laptop, especially when it’s as cold as it has been around here lately.
 And, thanks to the powerful warming spices, spiced milk can actually offer some health benefits as well!

 First, there’s turmeric, the bright yellow spice that colors certain types of mustard and flavors curry.
 Commonly used in both Chinese and Indian ancient systems of medicine, turmeric has been proven to have potent antioxidant and anti-inflammatory properties.

 Some inflammation is actually good for the body, such as when you’re sick; however, chronic inflammation can actually increase the risk of many health conditions, such as heart disease, eczema, and arthritis.

 While there’s no one miracle food or ingredient to cure what ails you, incorporating anti-inflammatory spices can give a boost to an otherwise healthy diet.

 This milk also features ginger and cardamom, both of which have long been considered beneficial for digestion; cinnamon, which helps regulate blood sugar; pepper, which is also anti-inflammatory; and cloves, which are high in manganese – an essential mineral for metabolism and bone health.